Spotted imperial pigeon: Description and taxonomy

-In the D. c. carola male, the head and neck are ashy grey.
+In the male of the nominate subspecies carola, the head and neck are ashy grey.
 The back and wings are grey, with black spots, some parts having a green gloss.
 The underside of the wings is pale grey.
 The tail is blackish with a greenish gloss.
 The throat is creamy white, the breast is dark grey with a white crescent, and the abdomen is dark chestnut.
 The feet are purple or pinkish red.
 The beak is reddish, and the iris is whitish.
 The female has browner upperparts and does not have a white crescent on its breast.
 The juvenile bird is similar to the female, but is duller.
 The other two subspecies can be distinguished by the patterns on their breasts and the colours of their upperparts.